scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This document analyzes its core components from a functionality perspective, describing their dependencies, outputs, and properties provided.
 The goal is to answer the following questions:

 * What are the main components of SCION and their dependencies?
-Can they be used independently or be split?
+Can they be used independently?

 * What existing protocols are reused or extended?
 Why (or why not)?